notesum/notesum/README.md

 ## First run
 To run this project locally you need to have [Git](https://git-scm.com/) and [NodeJS](https://nodejs.org/) installed.
 Please see their respective websites for install instructions.

+Currently but probably temporarily this project also has a dependency on Rust.
+You should make sure `rustup` is installed for `Parcel` to function properly.

 As package manager we use Yarn which can be installed (after having installed NodeJS) with the following command:
 ```bash
 $ npm install --global yarn